tripl-ai/arc/docs-src/content/deploy/index.md

 Arc has been packaged as a [Docker](https://hub.docker.com/u/triplai) image to simplify deployment as a stateless process on cloud infrastructure.
 As there are multiple versions of Arc, Spark, Scala and Hadoop see the [https://hub.docker.com/u/triplai](https://hub.docker.com/u/triplai) for the relevant version.

+The [deploy](https://github.com/tripl-ai/deploy) repository has examples of how to run Arc jobs on common cloud environments.

 ## Running a Job

 An example command to start a job from the [Arc Starter](https://github.com/tripl-ai/arc-starter) base directory: